 Fluorescence occurs when a sample absorbs light of a specific wavelength and emits light at a different wavelength.
 In most cases, such as with proteins, the emitted light wavelength is longer than the absorbed light.
 Of course, not all materials are fluorescent.

-The amino acid tryptophan has the strongest fluorescence quantum yield of all of the amino acids found in proteins.
-The rest either do not fluoresce at all or only fluoresce weakly.
-Therefore "Intrinsic Protein Fluorescence" usually refers to the fluorescence emission of the tryptophan amino acid units.
+The amino acid tryptophan has the strongest fluorescence quantum yield of the amino acids found in proteins.
+The rest either do not fluoresce or fluoresce weakly.
+Therefore "Intrinsic Protein Fluorescence" usually refers to the fluorescence emission of the tryptophan amino acids.

 Intrinsic protein fluorescence is caused by exciting the protein with 280 nm ultraviolet light and observing at approximately 350 nm.
 However, the actual emission wavelength can vary depending upon the polarity of the environment containing the tryptophan.

-Like any fluorescent process, protein fluorescence is very weak and can be non-existent depending upon the protein structure and environment.
+Like any fluorescent process, protein fluorescence intensity is low and can be non-existent depending upon the protein structure and environment.
 The tryptophan emission can be quenched by other amino acids in adjacent positions in the protein, by the solvent or by impurities.
 Even the location of the tryptophan in the three dimensional structure of the protein as a whole can make a difference.

 Most commonly, protein crystals are imaged by their intrinsic protein fluorescence.
 This requires either very powerful ultraviolet light sources or very sensitive cameras because the fluorescence emission from proteins is very weak.
 However, both of these paths have drawbacks.
-A very powerful UV light source can cause the protein to denature and therefore destroy the crystal or sample.
-And long exposures required by cameras mean more exposure to harmful ultraviolet energy as well as making the imaging process more time consuming.
-Both of these considerations also make in vivo imaging impossible.
+A very powerful UV light source can cause the protein to denature and therefore destroy the sample.
+But when a less intense light source is used, the long exposures required by cameras mean more exposure to harmful ultraviolet energy as well as making the imaging process more time consuming.
+Both of these considerations also make in vivo imaging an unresolved challenge.

 As stated earlier, imaging of intrinsic protein fluorescence is done by exciting the protein with 280 nm light and using the camera to capture the photons emitted at 350 nm.
 A picture is then built up over time.
 This can be done with either a ultraviolet microscope or a microspectrophotometer equipped for UV imaging.